-Courses for the M.C.M. degree must be listed on a Plan of Study approved by the student's graduate advisor, the student's graduate committee, and the departmental graduate advisor.
+Courses to be applied toward the M.S. degrees must be listed on a Plan of Study and approved by the student's major professor, examining committee, and the department director of graduate studies.
 All graduate students must have an approved Plan of Study (https://engrgradplan.ku.edu/) by the beginning of their second semester of study.
+Graduate courses offered by the CEAE department are identified by the prefixes CE, ARCE and CMGT and are numbered 700 and above.
+No more than 9 hours of courses from other departments or more than